prog4biol/pfb2019/README.md

 Python does not allow punctuation characters such as @, $, and % within identifiers.
 Python is a case sensitive programming language.
 Thus, seq_id and seq_ID are two different identifiers in Python.

 __Naming conventions for Python Identifiers__:
- * 1st character is lowercase, unless it is a name of a Class.
-Classes should begin with an uppercase characters. (ex. seq)
+ * The first character is lowercase, unless it is a name of a Class.
+Classes should begin with an uppercase characters. (ex.
+Seq)
  * Private identifiers begin with an underscore. (ex. \_private)
  * Strong private identifiers begin with two underscores. (ex. \_\_private)
  * Language-defined special names begin and end with two underscores. (ex.\_\_special\_\_)